dandi/dandi-cli/docs/source/ref/urls.rst

 the following formats for identifying Dandisets, assets, and asset collections.

 Text in [brackets] is optional.
-A ``server`` field is a base API or GUI URL for a registered DANDI Archive instance.
+A ``server`` field is a base API or GUI URL for a DANDI Archive instance.
 If an optional ``version`` field is omitted from a URL, the given Dandiset's most recent published version will be used if it has one, and its draft version will be used otherwise.

 - :samp:`https://identifiers.org/DANDI:{dandiset-id}[/{version}]`
   (case insensitive; ``version`` cannot be "draft") when it redirects